NiklasGollenstede/tst-search/README.md

  * you probably want to disable the release version while the development version is active
  * any options set are managed individually (so pre-release versions can't mess with your settings)
  * they never update to release versions, but
-    * they update themselves to the latest development version
+    * they update themselves to the latest development version (once a day, or when clicking `about:addons` > ⚙ > "Check for Updates")
     * every release version has a corresponding development version (the one with the same prefix and highest build number)